 Outcomes and Prognosis for Stroke Rehab

-To explore further, here are the factors considered during recovery from stroke:
+To explore further the post-stroke rehabilitation, here are the factors considered during recovery from stroke:

 - Severity of the stroke: People suffering minor strokes can recover rapidly with few or no residual deficits whereas severely impaired individuals demonstrate more limited and prolonged recovery.